SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 but may receive it as a filler item.
 This check is not in logic.
 - <sup>b</sup> Monk and Survivor can only find Red Centipedes by lineage - which is not in logic - but Aquapedes are available without lineage.

+## Notes

+By default, the logic does not expect you to get creatures from precycle-only spawns or lineage dens (not even the first creatures of lineage dens) for the food quest or passages like The Dragon Slayer.